15940 Robin’s Hill Rd, London, Ontario N5V 0A4, CANADA

 HIGH SPEED DIGITAL VIDEO OUTPUTS

 CoaXPress is a standardized high-bandwidth digital video interface for transmission of video data over single or multiple coaxial cables.
 Developed as a next-generation standard for the machine vision industry, CoaXPress combines high-speed serial link technology and low-cost coaxial cables to form a bidirectional full-duplex communication link between video sources (ie. cameras) and video receivers (ie. frame grabbers or DVRs).
 With advancements in image sensor technology, a high-performance interface is needed to allow the full bandwidth of these sensors to be utilized.
 The throughput limits of existing video interfaces such as 1-10 GigE Vision, USB3 Vision, and even Camera Link are easily eclipsed by the bandwidth of sensors such as those used in the Redwood camera series.
 Additionally, system designers using cameras with these interfaces are faced with limitations regarding cable length, robustness, complexity, and cost.
 The Redwood 447X52 models feature four CoaXPress outputs, each capable of 12.5Gbps data rate for a combined 50Gbps total throughput from the camera.
+COMING SOON: New models with QSFP+ optical interface supporting the new CoaXPress-over-Fiber protocol.
+Learn more about CXPoF from Euresys.

 MULTI-ROI READOUT, SUBSAMPLING AND BINNING FEATURES